 This lovely 1908 poster advertising the Edison Phonograph shows Edison's attempt at elegance for his cylinder phonograph with the artist Guernsey Moore appealing to the popular culture interest in Japanese culture that had developed in the 1880's for Japanese prints, and parasols and paper lanterns.
-This image is particularly interesting because it included a flowered horn, something for which Edison's own dealers would complain about since Edison didn't offer flowered horns as standard equipment so that this horn is not something you would see in the Edison Stores.
+This image is particularly interesting because it included a flowered horn, something for which Edison's own dealers would complain about since Edison didn't offer flowered horns as standard equipment so that this horn is not something you would see in the Edison catalogue.

 With the introduction of the Victor-Victrola, however, flowered horns would be the least of Edison's challenges.
 Internal horn machines that played disc records would soon dominate the market and period piece phonographs would become highly advertised options in the late teens and 1920's.
 Advertisements showing wealthy homes would be displayed as "suiting the music to the room."

 Moving the horn inside a cabinet would be a revolutionary design change, however, there were other creative designs such as making a phonograph into a desk.
 The Columbia Grafonola "Regent" model, for example, advertised that it was not a "mere concealed-horn graphophone, but "a completely concealed graphophone" providing practically unlimited entertainment and utility "wherever people of refinement congregate."